JamesRLamar/teachings/sermons/the-holy-days-of-yahweh-feast-of-trumpets.md

 ---
-date: null
+date: 2025-09-20
 scripture:
   - 1 Corinthians 15:51-52
   - Joel 2:1
   - 1 Thessalonians 5:1-3
   - Leviticus 23:23-25
   - Colossians 2:16-17
   - 1 Peter 3:10
   - 1 Thessalonians 4:16-17
   - Matthew 24:36
   - Malachi 4:1
   - Joshua 6
-series: null
+series:
 tags:
-- god
-- christ
   - sin
   - sabbath
   - peace
-- matthew
+  - judgment
-- corinthians
+  - trumpets
 title: The Holy Days of Yahweh Feast of Trumpets
 ---

 Why is understanding this day and the other holy days important?

-Because without understanding we will misinterpret Scripture and potentially be unprepared for the Day of Judgment.
+Because without understanding, we will misinterpret Scripture and potentially be unprepared for the Day of Judgment.

 **Colossians 2:16-17**
 So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths, which are a shadow of things to come, but the substance is of Christ.